Interested in a hands-on learning experience for developing LLM applications?

 In this segment, we embark on a journey to trace an agent’s inner workings using LangSmith.
 For those keen to delve deeper into the world of agents, you’ll find comprehensive documentation in LangChain.

 To provide a brief overview, we’ve engineered a ZeroShotAgent, equipping it with tools like DuckDuckGo search and paraphrasing capabilities.
-The agent interacts with user queries, employing these tools in a ReAct(Reason + Act) manner to generate response.
+The agent interacts with user queries, employing these tools in a ReAct(Reason + Act) manner to generate a response.

-Here is the code for agent:
+Here is the code for the agent:

 By tracing the agent’s actions, we gain insights into the sequence and tools utilized by the agent, as well as the intermediate outputs it produces.
 This tracing capability proves invaluable for agent design and debugging, allowing us to identify and resolve errors efficiently.